Can You Help Us With Photographs Of This Trek?

-- You can carry your own mats and sleep in the temple compound on the trail of no cost.
+- You can carry your own mats and sleep in the temple compound on the trail at no cost.

 Drive from Pune

-Pune- Mahabaleshwar distance is approximately 120 kms and 4hours drive
+Pune- Mahabaleshwar distance is approximately 120 km and 4hours drive

 Take a left turn towards ‘Paar gaon’.
 Keep following the road until you reach a T junction.
 Take a left towards ‘Hatlot’ village.
 After left, keep following the road for about 45 mins until you come across a bridge.
 Take a U-turn to head towards Hatlot.
 The straight route here leads to Chaturbet.
 The main river you cross/ drive along for a while is Koyna river)

 As you approach Hatlot, you will cross a temple on your left.
 Keep going straight, you will find a river/stream.
 Near this area, parking facility is available.

 Bus from Pune